dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1181: Some punishments deter future crime effectively.
+### T1181: Punishment serves as a necessary deterrent.

 |Support|
 |---|